sara-st/introduction-to-image-analysis-fiji/README.md

 In this workshop, we will bridge the gap between advanced microscopy data generation and the computational skills required for its analysis.
 By leveraging open-source tools like [FIJI](https://fiji.sc) and [napari](https://napari.org), participants will learn to automate image analysis, enhancing the precision, efficiency, and reproducibility of their research.
 This two-day event, led by experienced core facility staff from the Francis Crick Institute and King's College London, offers a practical approach to mastering quantitative analysis and workflow automation, essential for advancing research across multiple domains.

->Applications for this workshop have now closed.
+>Applications for this workshop will open shortly.

 # Instructors
 * [Dave Barry, Francis Crick Institute](https://www.crick.ac.uk/research/find-a-researcher/david-barry)